-Perfect 5G: New Value-based Evolution that Surpasses Network Evolution
+Perfect 5G: New Value-based Evolution that Surpasses Network

 SK Telecom is heading towards 'Perfect 5G'.
-It is not simply a change from 4G LTE to 5G, but we will also provide new values using hyper-connectivity, ultra-low latency, and high-speed technology.
+It is not simply a change from 4G LTE to 5G, but we will also provide new values using hyperconnectivity, ultra-low latency, and high-speed technology.
 To achieve this, we are combining our internal capabilities to build a stable and secure network based on the development of virtualization and intelligence, and we are working with various business partners to create a successful 5G network.
-'Perfect 5G' can achieve maximum download speeds of about 20Gbps, which is 270 times faster than 4G LTE, and it can provide high-speed data communication services between 4G and 5G through an organic link with LTE.
+'Perfect 5G' can achieve maximum download speeds of about 20Gbps, which is 20 times faster than 4G LTE top speed 1Gbps (as of January 2018), and it can provide high-speed data communication services between 4G and 5G through an organic link with LTE.
 SK Telecom will continuously develop hyper-connectivity services such as hyper real-time data including augmentation and virtual reality.
-We will also develop real-time services such as remote robot coordination, self-driving cars, drones, and IoT in face of the revolutionary future that will begin with 'Perfect 5G'.
+We will also develop realtime services such as remote robot coordination, self-driving cars, drones, and IoT in face of the revolutionary future that will begin with 'Perfect 5G'.